rawleyfowler/Humming-Bird/README.md

 - Swappable backends

 **Note**: Humming-Bird is not meant to face the internet directly.
-Please use a reverse proxy such as httpd or NGiNX.
+Please use a reverse proxy such as Apache, Caddy or NGiNX.

 ## How to install
 Make sure you have [zef](https://github.com/ugexe/zef) installed.